-Code::Blocks is lightweight and easy to use, it loads source code much more faster than that of Eclipse.
-Becoming opensource it is also available for Linux and is free to download and use.
-It is best IDE for beginners, who wants to learn FORTRAN, C and C++ and for creating small projects.
-With addition of WinBGIm in Code::Blocks we can use graphics.h header file and compile and run graphics program in C and C++.
-However for large projects Code::Blocks may not be good.
+Code::Blocks is lightweight and easy to use and becoming opensource it is available for Windows, Linux and Mac and is free to download and use.
+It is best IDE for beginners who wants to learn and C, C++ and FORTRAN or for creating small projects.
+With addition of WinBGIm in Code::Blocks we can use graphics.h header file then compile and run graphics program in C++ without any errors.
+Let’s see how to include graphics.h in Code::Blocks.

-How to add graphics.h in Code::Blocks?
+How to add graphics.h support in Code::Blocks?

 - Extract it.